-The Wild Gorge is accessible and can be navigated by boat.
-The trip is only possible from the landing stage below and also returns there.
+Both gorges are accessible and can be explored by boat.
+The trip can only be taken from the respective lower landing stage, and the boat returns there as well.

-- Only (probably) 300 people per day will be allowed to enter the gorge exclusively as part of a guided tour.
+- Only 200 people per day (20–25 per hour) are allowed to enter the gorge, exclusively as part of a guided tour.

-- The boats turn back at the end, so it is not possible to walk on to the Wilde Klamm.
+- The boats turn back at the end, so it is not possible to continue on foot to the Wilde Klamm.

-- Tickets can only be purchased at the tourist information office at the municipal office in Hřensko (almost on the Elbe, see map) and only for the current day.
-Reservations and online purchases are not yet possible, you must appear on site.
+- Tickets can be purchased at the entrance to the gorge, but only for the current day.
+Reservations and online purchases are not yet available; you must purchase them on-site.

-- Visitors with baby carriages, dogs, small children or people with reduced mobility are not allowed to visit for the time being.
+- Visitors with strollers, dogs, small children, or people with limited mobility are currently not permitted to visit.

 The Kamenice River forms two deep gorges between Vysoká Lípa and Hřensko: the Wild Gorge and the Edmund Gorge.
 Both can be navigated by boat, although Edmund's Gorge is considered more impressive.
 During the trip, the boatmen tell amusing stories and interpret the rock formations.